ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Managed Applications | Microsoft Corporate Portal<br>Microsoft Azure Information Protection<br>Microsoft Word<br>Microsoft Excel<br>Microsoft Outlook<br>Microsoft PowerPoint<br>Microsoft Teams<br>Microsoft Edge<br>Adobe Reader<br>Microsoft OneDrive<br>Microsoft OneNote | This is to meet the Agencies requirement for managed applications
+Managed Applications | Microsoft Corporate Portal<br>Microsoft Azure Information Protection<br>Microsoft Word<br>Microsoft Excel<br>Microsoft Outlook<br>Microsoft PowerPoint<br>Microsoft Teams<br>Microsoft Edge<br>Adobe Reader<br>Microsoft OneDrive<br>Microsoft OneNote<br>Microsoft Whiteboard<br>Microsoft Planner<br>PowerApps | This is to meet the Agencies requirement for managed applications
 Application VPN configuration | Configured for Managed Applications | Managed applications will use VPN to secure its connection to the Agencies Office 365 tenant
 Disable organisation data to be backed up to iCloud | Disable | PROTECTED must be stored within the Agencies environment / corporate data store
-Encrypt organisation data in mobile device | Not required. | Encrypting organisation data requires an additional PIN for managed applications in the device.<br>The Agency will utilise sensitivity labels alongside device encryption to ensure encryption requirements are met based on ACSC hardening requirements.
+Encrypt organisation data in mobile device | Configured | To ensure encryption requirements are met based on ACSC hardening requirements.
 Send organisation data to unmanaged apps | Policy managed apps with Open In/Share Filtering | Prevents data to be shared between managed application stated above and other unmanaged application on the device
 Save copies of organisation data | SharePoint and OneDrive for Business only | Ensure all data is saved within the Agencies tenant
 Organisation data notification | Block organisation Data | Prevents Agency information being displayed on the lock screen